 "MLS is not a marketing platform.
 It is a data platform.
 You have to look at the other uses of data - for appraisals, research and other information."

 Richard Gibbons, Southwest MLS on the MLS Hour with NAR

 SCRMLS Compliance Corner

 While many of the following MLS rules and industry etiquette are familiar to most REALTORS®, they are the most frequently reported violations from Brokers utilizing the MLS system.
-In order to maintain a system that is efficient and provides its users accurate and timely information, it is necessary to maintain and enforce rules in a fair and unbiased manner.
-To review the full set of MLS Rules and Regulations, as well our Standards of Practice and Citation Policy look in the MLS Documents section of Paragon.
+In order to maintain a system that is efficient and provides its users with accurate and timely information, it is necessary to maintain and enforce rules in a fair and unbiased manner.
+To review the full set of MLS Rules and Regulations, as well as our Standards of Practice and Citation Policy look in the MLS Documents section of Paragon.

 Any matter not specifically addressed in the SCRMLS Rules and Regulations shall be governed by the policies and procedures set forth by the National Association of REALTORS® as from time to time amended as well as the Policies and Procedures established by Silver City Regional MLS.